 The first cab off the rank is the long-awaited Korando e-Motion, which is the zero-emissions version of the fourth-generation Korando mid-size SUV that’s currently sold in Australia.

-According to a SsangYong spokesperson, the Korando e-Motion is “still under consideration” for a local introduction, despite it officially entered production for other markets earlier this week.
+According to a SsangYong spokesperson, the Korando e-Motion is “still under consideration” for a local introduction, despite it officially entering production for other markets earlier this week.

 For reference, the now-revealed Korando e-Motion is reportedly motivated by a 142kW front electric motor, which draws power from a 61.5kWh battery that provides about 322km of WLTP-certified range.